Hannah Lander: Career

 Lander worked for renown Mexican designer Rogelio Velasco during an internship at his design house, Velasco Couture.
 Lander has also collaborated with other designers including Derek Lam, Proenza Schouler, and Ralph Lauren.

-In 2007 she was a finalist in the Gap Design competition and she also won the Nordstrom competition that same year.
+In 2007, she was a finalist in the Gap Design competition and she also won the Nordstrom competition that same year.
 She produced and sold her collection from this competition.

 After graduation from Parson she worked with Donna Karan, up to December 2008.
 She subsequently launched her self-titled contemporary line.

-Lander was featured in the iFashion Network sponsored iFashion Week for their Spring 2010 show.
-This event is produced by iConcept Media Group; it forms part of the broader New York Fashion Week.
+Lander was featured in the iFashion Network Spring 2010 show as part of New York Fashion Week.
 She was later nominated by Time Out magazine as the "Breakout Designer" for 2010.
 She appeared on the Mercedes-Benz sponsored New York Fashion Week's Fall 2013 show, held from February 7–14.

 Lander was a contestant in the 13th season of the reality TV show Project Runway, placing 13th in the competition.

+Personal life

+Following her appearance on Project Runway, Lander later publicly transitioned.